JamesWilmot/arduino-avr-gcc-examples/README.md

 ## tl;dr

 0. Configure nix (this is an exercise left to the reader)
-     a.
-Install with the nix-installer
+   1. Install with the nix-installer
-     b.
-Configure nix-direnv
+   2. Configure nix-direnv
 1. `direnv allow` in project repository
 2. Plug in an Arduino & find its port
 3. Change `ARDUINO_PORT` in `.env` file (e.g. `ARDUINO_PORT=/dev/ttyACM0`)
 4. `make program`

 ## References